Chowdhury-DSP/chowdsp_utils/examples/README.md

 - ModalSpringReverb: A modal reverb generated from the modal response of a spring reverb unit
 - AutoWah: A filter with audio-rate modulation (see `chowdsp::ModFilterWrapper`)
 - AccessiblePlugin: Working example for usage of the JUCE Accessibility API
+- ForwardingTestPlugin: An example plugin demonstrating usage of `chowdsp::ForwardingParameter`